Installing your dishwasher: all you need to consider

 FAQ

-What types of plumbing connections are offered for dishwashers?
+What plumbing connections are offered for dishwashers?

-The various types of connections to the plumbing for dishwashers comprise direct plumbing air-gap and high-loop.
+The various types of dishwasher plumbing connections are direct-plumbing, air-gap, and high-loop.

-What are the main elements of a dishwasher’s plumbing system?
+What are the key elements of a dishwasher’s plumbing system?

-What can I do to determine if my dishwasher’s plumbing system is properly installed?
+How can I tell if my dishwasher’s plumbing system is properly installed?

-Common problems that be encountered with dishwasher plumbing are clogs, leaks, and low pressure.
+Common problems that arise with dishwasher plumbing include blockages, leaks and low water pressure.